paulz/self-hosted-runner-example/README.md

 This repository has working xcode project and Github Actions workflows that can be used as a template.

+### How to run

-See [wiki](https://github.com/paulz/self-hosted-runner-example/wiki) on instructions how to setup macOS runners
+See [wiki](https://github.com/paulz/self-hosted-runner-example/wiki) on instructions how to setup macOS runners.

+Fork this repository and add your runner to see them build and test example code.

 ### Why self-hosted